orlandov/node-riak/README.md

 NAME
 ----

-node-riak - an asynchronous library for Riak
+node-riak - an client library for Riak

 SYNOPSIS
 --------